-This policy applies to all University staff, students, contractors and any other third party who collects or manages personal information on behalf of the University.
+This policy applies to all University staff, affiliates, students, contractors and any other third party who collects or manages personal information on behalf of the University.

-(b) a document in the possession, or under the control, of an officer of the University in the officer’s official capacity."
+- in the possession, or under the control, of an officer of the University in the officer’s official capacity."

 Documents may be in hard copy or electronic format and include files, reports, emails, correspondence, computer printouts, maps, plans, photographs, and audio and video recordings.

 Inappropriate use means access to (and use of) personal information which is not appropriate to the individual’s role or function at the time, for example, viewing the health records of an individual out of interest.

 The Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth), also referred to as the Notifiable Data Breaches (NDB) Scheme amends the Privacy Act 1988 (Cth) (the Commonwealth Privacy Act), and in the instances where the NDB Scheme applies to JCU, there is a mandatory requirement for JCU to notify the Commonwealth Privacy Commissioner and affected individuals of ‘eligible data breaches’.
 An eligible data breach occurs if:

 - there is unauthorised access to, unauthorised disclosure of, or loss of, personal information held by an entity;